AzmayenMurshid/Motion-Sensor-VolumeControl/README.md

 # Motion-Sensor-VolumeControl
-Change your  computer volume with your hand gestures and motions!
+Change your computer volume with your hand gestures and motions.
+The volume will change depending how open or closed your hands are.